Chapter 7:

 We didn’t hold back.
 Not anymore.

 Dinner was hell.
 Mother’s gaze cut through me, straight to the bloodied nose she found on Miki’s face.
-Her verdict was swift—my name on her tongue, her disappointment like a blade, she blamed me that I broken her daughter's face.
+Her verdict was swift, my name on her tongue, her disappointment cut the air like a knife, she blamed me for her daughter's bloodied nose.
 I shouted back, desperate, choking on tears: I’m your daughter too!
 But she didn’t waver.
 Her silence said it all.

 Later, Father came to my room.
-Gentle.
-Hesitant.
-He told me I didn’t need to be Miki, that I was special too.
+He told me I didn’t need to be Miki and that I was special too.
 His hand brushed my hair, warm and steady, and for once… I let myself believe him.
 I let myself want it—his gaze, his love, the proof that I mattered.
 Maybe that’s why I’d never stop chasing attention.
-Why I’d always fight to shine for him.

 But Miki… even when she packed her suitcases, even when she whispered apologies through my doorway, I never answered.
 Her words slid over me, heavy shadows I refused to carry.
-And yet—when she said she loved me, when her voice cracked and her eyes shone—I felt my lips tremble.
+And yet, when she said she loved me, when her voice cracked and her eyes shone, I felt my lips shut silently.
 The warmth hurt more than the hate ever did.
 But still, I stayed silent.
 Still, I let her leave.

 That day was a normal day in school until the news came.....